 10.0 Damages—Generally

-If you find that the accused [[device] [method]] infringes any of the claims of the [abbreviated patent number] patent, and that those claims are not invalid, you must determine the amount of damages to be awarded [the Plaintiff] for the infringement.
+If you find that the accused [[device] [method]] infringes any of the claims of the [abbreviated patent number] patent, and that those claims are not invalid, you must determine the type and amount of damages to be awarded [the Plaintiff] for the infringement.
 On the other hand, if you find that each of the asserted patent claims is either invalid or is not infringed, then you should not consider damages in your deliberations.

 [The Plaintiff] must prove each element of its damages—including the amount of the damages—by a preponderance of the evidence, which means more likely than not.